 Control Registers in the Data Memory, are used to control the various setup features of the LCD Driver.
-There are several control registers for the LCD function, LCDCP and LCDC.
+There are several control registers for the LCD function, LCDCP, LCDC0 and LCDC2.

-The DTYC bit in the LCDCP register is used to select LCD duty.
 The LCDPR bit in the LCDCP register is used to select the PLCD pin or the internal charge pump regulator to supply the power for the R type LCD COMs and SEGs pins.
-Bits CPVS2~CPVS0 in the same register are used to select an appropriate charge pump output voltage level for the R type LCD.
+Bits CPVS1 and CPVS0 in the same register are used to select an appropriate charge pump output voltage level for the R type

-The TYPE bit in the LCDC register is used to select whether Type A or Type B LCD control signals are used.
-Bits LCDIS1 and LCDIS0 in the LCDC register are used to select the internal bias current to supply the R type LCD panel with the correct bias voltages.
+The TYPE bit in the LCDC0 register is used to select whether Type A or Type B LCD control signals are used.
+The RCT bit in the LCDC0 register is used to select whether R type or C type LCD drive bias.
+Bits LCDP1 and LCDP0 in the LCDC0 register are used to select the power source to supply the C type LCD panel with the correct bias voltages.
+Bits LCDIS1 and LCDIS0 in the LCDC0 register are used to select the internal bias current to supply the R type LCD panel with the correct bias voltages.
 A choice to best match the LCD panel used in the application can be selected also to minimise bias current.
-The LCDEN bit in the LCDC register, which provides the overall LCD enable/disable function, will only be effective when this device is in the FAST, SLOW or IDLE Mode.
-If this device is in the SLEEP Mode then the display will always be disabled.
+The LCDEN bit in the LCDC0 register, which provides the overall LCD enable/disable function, will only be effective when these devices are in the FAST, SLOW or IDLE Mode.
+If these devices are in the SLEEP Mode then the display will always be disabled.